Credit:

 Testing the Conair Infiniti's heat output with thermocouples.

 Just because a hair dryer can get hotter, doesn’t mean it’s better—higher temperatures don’t necessarily yield straighter or smoother results.
-In fact, having adjustable heat settings is better than just one hot temperature because you may find a setting causes your scalp to burn or your hair to feel scorched.
+Having adjustable heat settings is better than just one hot temperature because you may find a setting that causes your scalp to burn or your hair to feel scorched.

 Weight